Bramshaw House, Pennant Hills Road, Parramatta

 1. Introduction

-Since at least 2022 the site of the former Royal Institute for the Deaf and Blind School building on the corner of Gollan Avenue and Pennant Hills Road, Oatlands, Parramatta, has been closed, to facilitate redevelopment.
-Though it substantially looks like a modern, twentieth century school building complex, the section fronting Pennant Hills Road features what appears to be a nineteenth century homestead.
-This ‘heritage’-style house was first noticed by Graham Shirley during April 2022.
-The 1930s era photograph at the head of this article confirmed that suspicion.
+Since at least 2022, the site of the former Royal Institute for the Deaf and Blind School building on the corner of Gollan Avenue and Pennant Hills Road, Oatlands, Parramatta, has been closed to facilitate redevelopment.
+Though it substantially looks like a modern building complex, the section fronting Pennant Hills Road features a section of what appears to be a nineteenth century homestead.
+This ‘heritage’-style portion of the building was first noticed by Graham Shirley during April 2022.
+The 1930s era photograph at the head of this article confirmed his suspicion that the ‘homestead’ portion of the building was much older than recent times.

 ![]() |